 As we entered Glaisdale, our first view was of the attractive, arched Beggar’s Bridge.
-This bridge was built by Thomas Ferris in 1619 who, as a young man, needed to make his fortune to gain favor in the eyes of his lover’s father.
-He was unable to bid her farewell as he set out since there was no bridge to her home beyond the flooding river.
-Upon his return as a man of means, he married the girl and erected the bridge so that no lovers would have to be separated in a similar fashion.
+This bridge was built by Thomas Ferris in 1619 who, as a young man, needed to make his fortune to gain favor in the eyes of his beloved’s father.
+As he set out to earn this fortune, he was unable to bid her a last farewell since a flooded river prevented him from crossing to her home.
+Upon his later return as a man of means, he married the girl and erected the bridge so that no lovers would have to be separated in a similar fashion.

-Our B&B, Red House Farm, was about a half of a mile up the hill from Glaisdale.
+Our B&B for this evening, Red House Farm, was about a half of a mile up the hill from Glaisdale.
 Arriving, we were fascinated by the beauty and charm of this meticulously restored farm.
 The gardens, cobblestone farmyard, chickens, flowers, farm animals, stable and a lovely 18th-century home were perfectly groomed in every detail.

 Our host, Sandra, prepared tea and cake for us as we relaxed in her conservatory.